nishaq503/polus-plugins-dl/polus-smp-training-plugin/README.md

 ## Core Functionality
 The details and usage of the plugin is provided in the section below.

-- **Binary Segmentation**: The plugin can be use to train models for binary segmentation.
+- **Binary Segmentation**: The plugin can be used to train models for binary segmentation.
   To do this, select segmentationType as Binary and provide path to the binary labels in `labelsDir`.
-- **Cellpose Segmnetation**: This functionality is still a work in progress.
-To enable the plugin to train models for cellpose type segmentation, select segmentationType as Cellpose and provide path to ground truth vectors in `flowfieldDir`.
+- **Cellpose Segmentation**: This functionality is still a work in progress.
+  To enable the plugin to train models for cellpose type segmentation, select segmentationType as `"Cellpose"` and provide path to ground truth vectors in `flowfieldDir`.
 - **Train pre-trained models**: Models previously trained and saved using this plugin can be fed into this plugin to continue training.
   This can be done for both binary and cellpose type segmentation.
   Provide path to the pre-trained model in `preTrainedModel`.

 ## Building

 To build the Docker image for the conversion plugin, run `./build-docker.sh`.

 ## Install WIPP Plugin

 If WIPP is running, navigate to the plugins page and add a new plugin.
 Paste the contents of `plugin.json` into the pop-up window and submit.

 ## Options